siliconchronicles/clock-module/docs/cupl.md

 * Accepts (and debounces) input from the mode toggle switch
 * Accepts (and debounces) input for the single-step push button
 * Receives a HALT signal
 * Providing the output clock in two pins.
-One is used for the blue LED, the other for the clock connector.
+One is used for the blue LED, and the other is for the clock connector.
-    * Output is low if halted
+    * Output is low if halted.
     * Output copies the input clock in automatic mode
-    * In manual mode, output is set while pushing the button, and cleared once a full cycle (2 rising edges) of the input clock go past with the released button.
+    * In manual mode, output is set while pushing the button, and cleared once a full cycle (2 rising edges) of the input clock passes with the released button.
       Note that the length of this pulse is still controlled by the potentiometer.
 * Generates output signals for the mode indicator LEDs

 ## Implementation details

-This section explains what's in the CUPL file and how it works

 ### Input signals